simonvomeyser/commonmark-ext-lazy-image/readme.md

 ## Options

-By default, only the `loading="lazy"` attribute is added, which should hopefully will be sufficient [in the future](https://web.dev/native-lazy-loading/).
+By default, only the `loading="lazy"` attribute is added

-You can use the follwoing options to integrate with various lazy loading libraries.
+While this should hopefully be sufficient [in the future](https://web.dev/native-lazy-loading/), you can use the provided options to integrate with various lazy loading libraries.

 Here is an example how to use this package with the [lozad library](https://github.com/ApoorvSaxena/lozad.js):